-A: Until now, there is no specific law on usage of dashcam and hence, you can install one without fearing any legal consequence.
-A dashcam is similar to a CCTV and there should be no issue as long as it doesn’t violate anyone’s privacy.
+A: Until now, there is no specific law on the usage of dashcams, and hence, you can install one without fearing any legal consequence.
+A dashcam is similar to a CCTV, and there should be no issue as long as it doesn’t violate anyone’s privacy.
 That said, you sure need to turn them off at places where any type of photography or video recording is prohibited.
 Such places generally include defence establishments and some government offices.

-A: Yes, the recording of the Dash cam can surely be used as a proof and help you in case you’re in some legal trouble or in case you are having trouble getting an insurance claim processed.
+A: Yes, the Dashcam recording can surely be used as proof and help you in case you’re in some legal trouble or in case you are having trouble getting an insurance claim processed.

 A: Of course, you can.
-However, most dash cams don’t offer remote operations, which means you won’t be able to keep an eye on the location of the vehicle in case the user turns the dash cam off.
+However, most dash cams don’t offer remote operations, which means you won’t be able to keep an eye on the vehicle’s location in case the user turns the Dashcam off.

 A camera with a poor resolution is mostly as good as not having any camera at all.
-Same is the case with the dash cam.
+The same is the case with the Dashcam.
 I mean, what’s the use of the camera if the footage is hardly clear.
-Some dash cams even offer a resolution of ultra 4K these days but in case you don’t want to spend much, you can still go for a full HD resolution to ensure decent video recording quality.
+Some dash cams even offer a resolution of ultra 4K these days, but in case you don’t want to spend much, you can still go for a full HD resolution to ensure decent video recording quality.

-This might not look like a must-have at firs but having GPRS or WiFi in a dash cam can turn out to be very useful in case your vehicle is stolen.
+This might not look like a must-have at first, but having GPRS or WiFi in a dashcam can turn out to be very useful in case your vehicle is stolen.

-This dash cam comes with all the essential features while still not being too expensive.
+This Dashcam comes with all the essential features while still not being too expensive.
 It is also one of the best non-screen options available in the country right now.
-It has a compact design and supports a mobile app through which you can easily check the recent recordings.
+It has a compact design and supports a mobile app through which you can easily check recent recordings.

 The 70mai Smart dash cam is among the most popular devices at the moment.
-It features all the required facilities such as loop recording and GPS, and even comes with an AI-integrated technology along with offering voice controls.
+It features all the required facilities such as loop recording and GPS and even comes with an AI-integrated technology and offers voice controls.
 Another great feature of this dash cam is that it comes with a Driver Alert System that warns a driver in case of a possibility of a frontal collision.

-This dash came carries many features but is a. pretty costly option when compared to its counterparts.
+This dash comes with many features but is a. pretty costly option when compared to its counterparts.
 However, in spite of the steep price, one can’t ignore that this is the first-ever 1660p car ever made.
 It provides a very clear image regardless of whether it is day or night.